swaptacular/swpt_accounts/protocol.rst

 transfer_seqnum : int64
    TODO: improve description
    The sequential number of the transfer.
-MUST be positive.
+MUST be a positive number.
 For a newly created account, the sequential number of the first transfer will have its lower 40 bits set to `0x0000000001`, and its higher 24 bits calculated from the account's creation date (the number of days since Jan 1st, 1970).
 Note that when an account has been removed from the database, and then recreated again, for this account, a gap will occur in the generated sequence of seqnums.

 coordinator_type : string
    Indicates the subsystem which requested the transfer.
 MUST be